 I’d felt uncomfortable.

 Since that date, I’ve found Christian women who have become my friends first and some girlfriends after a period of time.

 Last year I joining a Christian dating site and found my current girlfriend who I felt comfortable communicating about my plans for our future sexual encounters.

 She is beautiful and caring and because we met online we understood what was expected of both of us when it came to communicating what we wanted in the short and long term.

 That first date wasn’t to blame.

 But women, like men, should always be careful to understand their partner’s beliefs and limitations.
-It’s more for mature people with young heart than anything else, don’t you think?
+It’s more for mature people with a young heart than anything else, don’t you think?

 Sometimes the clearest thing – a goodnight kiss on the second date – might be a bridge too far.

 I like being a Christian and I enjoy Christian dating – I think that my friends from church and in the community will also make good husbands and wives.
-I just hope that they are willing to speak up for what they want and communicate their desires, as well as ask questions of their dates.
+I just hope that they are willing to speak up for what they want and communicate their desires, as well as ask questions about their dates.